Ruiz Park median real estate price is $89,670, which is less expensive than 95.3% of Texas neighborhoods and 96.4% of all U.S. neighborhoods.

 NeighborhoodScout's exclusive research revealed that 97.1% of the adult residents in the Ruiz Park neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 98.4% of the neighborhoods in America.

-In addition, one of the unique characteristics of the Ruiz Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+In addition, the Ruiz Park neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
 The Ruiz Park neighborhood also has a greater percentage of children living in poverty (60.5%) than found in 97.0% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the Ruiz Park neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 94.1% of this neighborhood's residents have Mexican ancestry.